ManticoreGamesInc/platform-documentation/docs/scripting/tutorial.md

 * `script` -> references the script object, i.e. the asset you dragged into the hierarchy
 * `script.parent` -> references the script's parent object, i.e. the item one level above the script in the Hierarchy (in this case the Manticoin object)
 * `rotate_continuous()` -> Every **CoreObject** (things like Scripts, Objects, etc.) has methods available to it. `rotate_continuous` is one of these, and we invoke it with the `:` syntax.
 It requires a `Rotation` parameter to work
-    * Methods are basically just functions that belong to an object
+    * Methods are simply functions that belong to an object
 * `Rotation.new(number pitch, number yaw, number roll)` -> Here we create a rotation vector to rotate by a pitch of 200, spinning the coin along the y axis by the requisite speed. `Rotation` is a **Core Class** that has the method `.new`, which takes in parameters for the pitch, yaw, and roll. `.new` returns a `Rotation`, which is exactly what we need to pass in to `rotate_continuous()`.
 How convenient!

 ### Spin Cleanup